mulle-sde/mulle-env/README.md

 ## Manage environment variables

-There are multiple environment variable domains, that override each other in top (weakest) to bottom (strongest) fashion.
-User values should not be manipulated by tools, where as non-user values will lose changes on later mulle-env upgrades.
+There are multiple environment variable scopes, that override each other in top (weakest) to bottom (strongest) fashion.
+Non-user values will lose changes on mulle-env upgrades, so don't write into those scopes.

-Domain        | User Value | Description
+Scope         | User Value | Description
 --------------|------------|----------------------------------
 `plugin`      | NO         | Values set by a mulle-env plugin `global`      | YES        | Global user values